vinaywadhwa/compose-rules/README.md

 You can refer to the [Using with Detekt](https://mrmans0n.github.io/compose-rules/detekt) documentation.

+## Using with Lint

+There is a project using these rules and running them via Android's Lint, that is maintained by Slack.
+[Check it out here!](https://github.com/slackhq/compose-lints/)

 ## Contributing

 We love sharing and learning from others; contributing new rules or fixes is welcome.
 See the [Contributing](CONTRIBUTING.md) instructions for more information.